 Since the release of my Gentle Potty Training Book I’ve been asked many questions about specific ‘training’ problems.
-Hence I’ve decided to write two Q&As covering the most common.
-Part 1 – this piece – is about pee/wee problems and part 2 (to follow) – covers the most common poo problems.
+Hence I’ve decided to write a Q&A covering the most common pee/wee problems.

 NOTE: FOR AMERICAN/CANADIAN READERS: Nappy = Diaper!

 Before I begin this Pee Q&A I wanted to quickly cover the most common causes of problems I encounter:

 - Starting before the child is truly ready physically and emotionally.
 The absolute key to the calmest, easiest potty training is to begin when the child is emotionally and physically ready.
 Science tells us that physical readiness tends to occur in quite a small time-frame between 24 and 30 months.
 This means that the child’s body is mature enough to potty train.
 Emotional readiness however is a different matter entirely.
 While some may be physiologically ready to start, they may be months away emotionally.
 For the easiest training you want a blend of both physical and emotional readiness.
 To quote from my book “some will train much earlier and some much later.
 A gentle approach to potty training is based on the understanding that while there might be scientific norms, children are all individuals”.